corvus-dotnet/Corvus.JsonSchema/README.md

 ### Additional features

 - Opt-out of optional naming heuristics introduced in V3.0 with the `--disableOptionalNamingHeuristics` command line switch.
+- Opt-out of specific naming heuristics by specifying `--disableNamingHeuristic`.
+You can list the available name heuristics with the new `generatejsonschematypes listNameHeuristics` command
 - Safe truncation for extremely long file names
 - Access to all JSON schema validation constants via the `CorvusValidation` nested static class.
 - All formatted types (e.g. string or number formats) are now convertible to the equivalent core types (e.g. your custom `"format": "date"` type is freely convertible to and from `JsonDate`) and offer the same accessors and conversions as the core types.